nurfaizfoat/nrfz-hugo/README.md

 ## 📦 Installation

-The theme file is in the theme dir, so in order to use it, you need first to install Hugo in your development environment and then `git submodule` it.
+The theme file is in the `themes/neobrute` dir, so in order to use it, you need first to install Hugo in your development environment and then `git submodule` it.
 I'll write an eloborate instruction later.
 In the meantime, you may have a look at [Hugo Deployment](https://gohugo.io/hosting-and-deployment/)

 ## Screenshots